-- From a microscopic scale: to be able to observe what is happening from a microscopic scale it is necessary to use special devices.
-The set of things that happen on a microscopic scale corresponds to what we can see on a macroscopic scale.
+From a microscopic scale: to observe what is happening, it is necessary to use special devices.
+The set of things that happen on a tiny scale corresponds to what we can see on a macroscopic scale.

-From the macroscopic point of view, with the term electricity we refer generically to all large-scale physical phenomena involving one of the fundamental interactions: the electromagnetic force.
-Especially to electrostatic energy.
+From the macroscopic point of view, by this term, we refer to the electromagnetic force.
+That is, to all large-scale physical phenomena involving one of the fundamental interactions—especially electrostatic energy.

-From a microscopic point of view, these electrical phenomena are due to the interaction between charged particles on a very small scale, a molecular scale.
-We refer to protons in the nucleus of atoms or to ionized molecules and electrons.
-The typical macroscopic effects of such interactions are electric currents and the attraction or repulsion of electrical bodies or charges.
+From a microscopic point of view, these phenomena are due to the interaction between charged particles on a tiny scale, a molecular scale.

-- Static electricity.
-This type is produced by rubbing two or more objects and making friction
+Static.
+This type is produced by rubbing two or more objects and making friction.

-- Dynamic electricity, which is the flow of electric charge through an electric field.
+Dynamic.
+It is the flow of charge through a conductor.